Northallerton and Allertonshire

 At Mount Grace Priory near Osmotherley on the edge of the moors, we can find the remains of the finest example of a Carthusian monastery in England.
 It was one of only nine Carthusian priories (known as Charter Houses) in the country and was the only one in Yorkshire.

-Mount Grace was founded by Thomas of Holland, the Duke of Surrey (nephew of Richard II) in 1398.
-Thomas was later executed at Cirecnester for plotting against Henry IV and was buried at Mount Grace.
+Mount Grace was founded by Thomas of Holland, the Duke of Surrey (the nephew of Richard II), in 1398.
+Thomas was later executed at Cirecnester for plotting against Henry IV and buried at Mount Grace.

 The Carthusian order of monks obeyed a strict order of silence and monks were strictly separated from one and other in cells.
 Each cell had a little garden attached and a hatchway for food to be passed to the monks.
 Around twenty monks were based at the priory and they only ate together on Saturdays.

-Thirsk has a Viking name and derives from the word Thraesk meaning lake or fen.
-It is now a small market town located within the Vale of Mowbray, to south of Northallerton, north east of Ripon and north of Easingwold.
+The town of Thirsk has a Viking name that derives from the word ‘Thraesk‘ meaning lake or fen.
+It is now a small market town located within the Vale of Mowbray, to the south of Northallerton, north east of Ripon and to the north of Easingwold.

 This is a busy market town with a large cobbled market square.
 There are interesting inns and houses many of the eighteenth century when Thirsk was an important posting station.

 Thirsk is divided by the Cod Beck, a tributary of the River Swale which may have formed the marshy ground of Viking times.
 By the eighteenth century Thirsk had developed into an important coaching stop at the centre of a crossroads and was noted for its many coaching inns.
-Among the old inns in Thirsk still in existence are the eighteenth century.
-Thirsk’s oldest inns include the Three Tuns dating back to 1698 and The Golden Fleece that is thought to date back to Tudor times.
+Thirsk’s oldest inns include the Three Tuns, dating back to 1698 and The Golden Fleece that is thought to date back to Tudor times.

 Thirsk is also famed as the birthplace of Thomas Lord (born 1755) the founder of Lords Cricket Club in London.
 Lord was born at 16 Kirkgate and this house is now the home of the Thirsk Museum which celebrates the local history of the town.
 It includes historic farming items and cricket memorabilia.

-Apart from the racecourse where racing has been held since 1855, the best known feature of Thirsk is the church of St Mary, a large church of cathedral proportions described by the architectural historian Sir Nicholas Pevsner as the most spectacular Perpendicular church in the North Riding of Yorkshire.
+Apart from the racecourse, where racing has been held since 1855, the best-known feature of Thirsk is the church of St Mary, a large church of cathedral proportions described by the architectural historian, Sir Nikolaus Pevsner as “the most spectacular Perpendicular church in the North Riding of Yorkshire”.
 The church was begun in 1430 on the site of a chantry founded by Robert Thirsk earlier that century.
 It was completed in the sixteenth century.